GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 inventory (empty rectangles where ads will go) to multiple ad exchanges, DSPs, and networks.
 This enables a wide range of potential buyers to bid for ad space.

-{: #trusted-server}
+{: #trusted-server} {: #fledge-service}

-### Trusted server
+### FLEDGE services

-A server used to provide data, but with major restrictions to safeguard privacy, backed by technical and policy guarantees.
-A request to a trusted server—such as a bidder in a FLEDGE ad auction checking on the remaining budget for an ad campaign—cannot result in event-level logging, or have other side effects.
+A service run in the cloud, used to provide data, but with major restrictions to safeguard privacy, backed by technical and policy guarantees.

+Requests to FLEDGE services cannot result in event-logging or have other side effects.
+For example, bidders may want to check on the remaining budget for an ad campaign.
+This request will be secure.

 {: #key-value}

-When a buyer or seller makes a request to a trusted server, they specify the data they require from the server as a list of 'keys'.
-The trusted server responds with a value for each key.
+When a buyer or seller makes a request to the FLEDGE Key/Value server, a FLEDGE service, they specify the data they require as a list of 'keys'.
+The FLEDGE service responds with a value for each key.

 {: #worklet}